dailystory/docs/articles/changelog/2020/january.md

 * Refactor: campaign rules and automations
 * Refactor: Change advanced search to more options
 * Refactor: start implmentation of new workflow designer
+* Refactor: handle case where message is not found/ready yet

 ## January 10, 2020
 * Refactor: contacts api, permission and exports